FYS9120 – Advanced Quantum Field Theory

 Recommended previous knowledge

-10 credits with FYS5120 – Advanced quantum field theory
+- 10 credits overlap with FYS5120 – Advanced Quantum Field Theory.

-The course extends over a full semester with 4-6 hours of lectures and colloquia per week.
+The course extends over a full semester with 4 hours of lectures per week.

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.